pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/teams.md

 * Allocate users to teams
 * Allocate applications to teams
+* Assign team administrators

-_NOTE: Editing of teams is restricted to the administrators of the account._
+_NOTE: Editing of teams is restricted to users with the `team:manage:*` permission (Administrators) or who have been assigned as Team Administrators by an existing user with the team manage permission._

 ![Teams Management Screen](/ui/teams.png)